My best advice for keeping on top of your dog’s dental health

 For some dogs, brushing their teeth can be a stressful experience.
 If this sounds familiar, it’s important not to force it, for the sake of both you and your dog’s safety.
 Instead, your dog might prefer a dental chew to help scrape any plaque off their teeth.
 Luckily, there are plenty of options you could go for!

-- Whimzees are specifically designed for teeth cleaning.
-They’re tough, vegetable-based and most dogs love them!
+Raw carrots are a great, cost effective chew and most dogs love them!
 One per day is enough to keep plaque at bay.
-An alternative and more cost effective option is a raw carrot.

 When offering any type of dental chew, make sure you choose one which is appropriately sized for your dog.
 For example, a small chew or toy given to a large dog could pose a choking hazard.
 Also, it may not last long enough to have an impact on cleaning their teeth.